Andrew428/LinkedList/README.md

 In both cases for singly linked list and doubly linked list the Big O is O(n).
 Since the Big O for both `singly` and `doubly linked list` are `O(n)` it's worth setting up a doubly linked list as it give you the extra option of linking back to the previous node.

+The difference between a Linked List and an Array is that an array is index while a linked list is not.

+Advantages: Insert and Delete can be really quick.

+Disadvantage:  Getting to the nth node is slow.